ggbd99/web-player/test_result.md

   2. Add timestamps to watch history showing when content was watched
   3. Add resume functionality - content should resume from last position when played from homepage, search, or watch history
   4. Add resume indicator - show "Resume" badge and progress bar on content cards in homepage/search if user has already started watching
+  5. ENHANCEMENT REQUEST: Make the UI more professional like Cineby with:
+     - Fullscreen hero banner with crossfade transitions
+     - Horizontal scrolling sections with hover-visible scroll buttons
+     - Enhanced Top 10 section with better numbered card design
+     - Professional color scheme (indigo instead of red)
+     - Better spacing, typography, and overall polish

 backend:
   - task: "TMDB API Integration"